rodrigues/elixir_doctor/README.md

 ```

 But that is very error-prone, not very ergonomic or future-proof,
-as the record can for instance get a new field over time.
+as the record can change over time.

 What is recommended is to import the module `TR`, using the `tr` macro
 to pattern match on the mfa: